EndPointCorp/end-point-blog/2012/07/17/rhel-6-glibc-ipv6-dns-resolution-bug.html.md

 Red Hat is aware of the bug and you can track progress toward a resolution in [Bugzilla bug #835090](https://bugzilla.redhat.com/show_bug.cgi?id=835090).

-If you're using IPv6, watch out for this!
-If not, you're fine.
+If you’re using IPv6, watch out for this!
+If not, you’re fine.